Wheel Alignment Cost – Are You Paying Too Much?

 The cost of an alignment depends on several factors:

 • The number of wheels.
-A front-end alignment, which involves only the two wheels on the front of the car, typically costs anywhere from $50 to $75.
-Four-wheel alignments cost more, usually $100 to $175.
+A front-end alignment, which is only two wheels aligned (the two wheels on the front of the car), will typically cost anywhere between $50-75.
+Four wheels aligned typically cost more, usually $100-$175.

 • Type of car.
 If your model requires specialized equipment, has a design that makes the job more difficult and time-consuming or is a luxury vehicle, service will cost more.